 But what happens when people take Extract Class too far?
 We can see this in types that pass the same data deeper and deeper.

-Let’s say we have a method in type A calling another method in type B, which in turn calls something in type C:
+Let’s say we have a method in A calling another method in B, which in turn calls something in C:

 We now want to add conditional code to C: perhaps an if statement, perhaps a switch statement.
 This condition is based on a new argument.
 But this new argument comes from A. The lazy way is to have B (and any other intermediaries) pass this argument along.